7urtles/Hive/README.md

 *pip install matplotlib

-note: update coming with updated requirments.txt and will eventually remove included virtual environment
+Note: update coming with updated requirments.txt and will eventually remove included virtual environment

 How to run
 --------------